quyentv1994/quyentv1994.github.io/docs/terms-of-use.markdown

 We reserve the right to determine what conduct it considers to be in violation of the rules of use or otherwise outside the intent or spirit of these Terms of Use or the Service itself.
 We reserve the right to take action as a result, which may include prohibiting you from using the Service in whole or in part.

 OWNERSHIP
-All rights, title and interest in and to the Service (including without limitation any games, titles, computer code, themes, objects, characters, character names, stories, dialogue, catch phrases, concepts, artwork, animations, sounds, musical compositions, audio-visual effects, methods of operation, moral rights, documentation, in-game chat transcripts, character profile information, recordings of games played using a game client, and server software) are owned by Titan.
+All rights, title and interest in and to the Service (including without limitation any games, titles, computer code, themes, objects, characters, character names, stories, dialogue, catch phrases, concepts, artwork, animations, sounds, musical compositions, audio-visual effects, methods of operation, moral rights, documentation, in-game chat transcripts, character profile information, recordings of games played using a game client, and server software) are owned by LumiPlay.
 We reserve all rights, including without limitation, all intellectual property rights or other proprietary rights, in connection with its games and the Service.

 USER CONTENT
-“User Content” means any communications, images, sounds, and all the material, data, and information that you upload or transmit through a Titan game client or the Service, or that other users upload or transmit, including without limitation any chat text.
+“User Content” means any communications, images, sounds, and all the material, data, and information that you upload or transmit through a LumiPlay game client or the Service, or that other users upload or transmit, including without limitation any chat text.

 By entering into these Terms of Use, you hereby provide your irrevocable consent to such monitoring and recording.
 You acknowledge and agree that you have no expectation of privacy concerning the transmission of any User Content, including without limitation chat text or voice communications.